 4.3 Based on the assessment contained in the table above, it is expected that the SPD will have no significant environmental effects.
-The effect of the SPD will be to ensure that new housing development and extensions area designed in a way that protects and enhances local character, distinctiveness and amenity and, therefore, any effects will be mostly visual and will be positive.
+The effect of the SPD will be to ensure that new shop fronts and alterations to shop fronts are designed in a way that protects and enhances local character and, therefore, any effects will be mostly visual and will be positive.